Home Compare CON.DE vs FLS.CO

 Continental Aktiengesellschaft vs FLSmidth & Co.
 A/S: Which Stock Looks Stronger in 2026?

-FLSmidth A/S holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+FLSmidth A/S holds the cleaner structural position, with the lead spread across growth and profitability.
 Continental Aktiengesellschaft still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.